 - Recap: Notion of a relaxed problem - Make simplifying assumption on the original planning problem i.e., address a relaxed problem. - Solve the relaxed problem optimally.
-Use the optimal plan in the relaxed problem as a heuristic for the hard problem. - FF Planner (2000) - Relax the problem by deleting the negative effects of actions. - Solve the relaxed problem using a planner.
+Use the optimal plan in the relaxed problem as a heuristic for the original problem which is hard to solve. - FF Planner (2000) - Relax the problem by deleting the negative effects of actions. - Solve the relaxed problem using a planner.